ilapros/dill.github.com/index.md

 Reiss, PT, DL Miller, P Wu and W Hua.
 Penalized nonparametric scalar-on-function regression via principal coordinates. *Submitted to Journal of Computational and Graphical Statistics*.

+Mannocci, M, J Roberts, DL Miller, P Halpin.
+Here be dragons: extrapolating cetacean densities into the unsurveyed high seas of the western North Atlantic. *Submitted to Ecological Applications*.

 #### In preparation

 Miller, DL and EF Becker.
 Modelling black and brown bear abundance in Alaska.